Interim and precautionary measures - Bulgaria

 The application is submitted at the place where the plaintiff has his permanent address or where the property that will serve for securing the claim is located.
 When there is a request for permitting an interim measure for the “stay of enforcement”, the application must be submitted before the court of competent jurisdiction as per the place of enforcement.

 When interim measures are granted with regards to a future claim, the court sets out a time limit for submission of the claim, which cannot be longer than one month.
 The material prerequisites for granting such interim measures are the same as those concerning the granting of interim measures regarding a pending case.

 The application should indicate the requested interim measure and the value of the claim.
 It must be submitted to the relevant regional court or to the relevant district court, depending on the court jurisdiction and competence according to Article 104 of the CPC.

 The application may be submitted by the person concerned or by his procedural representative (a lawyer).
 A copy of it is not required since such a copy is not served on to the opposing party because the interlocutory proceedings are ex parte proceedings: they are pursued without the participation of the other party (whose patrimony will be affected by the measure granted).

 The interim measures granted by the court are imposed by means of:

-- Seizure of immovable property – by the Registry Office,
+- seizure of immovable property – by the Registry Office,

-- Attachment of movable assets and receivables of the debtor – by a state or private bailiff, including by notification, on his part, of third parties such as banks and other credit institutions,
+- attachment of movable assets and receivables of the debtor – by a state or private bailiff, including by notification, on his part, of third parties such as banks and other credit institutions,

-- For the interim measure “stay of enforcement” – a copy of the court’s ruling for the permission granted should be submitted to the relevant bailiff who instituted the enforcement proceedings,
+- the interim measure “stay of enforcement” – a copy of the court’s ruling for the permission granted should be submitted to the relevant bailiff who instituted the enforcement proceedings,

-- Other measures envisaged by law – by the relevant state or private bailiff, chosen by the person.
+- other measures envisaged by law – by the relevant state or private bailiff, chosen by the person.